Cumberland Presbyterian Denomination

 ECO: A Covenant Order of Evangelical Presbyterians

-In October of 2013, our church voted by a huge margin to join ECO: A Covenant Order of Evangelical Presbyterians.
+In October of 2013, our church voted by a vote of 438:16 to join ECO: A Covenant Order of Evangelical Presbyterians.
 With 96% of people in attendance voting to join ECO, we are excited to see what the Lord has in store as we join this new movement of God.